You’ll Love A Weekend In Memphis – Home Of The Blues

 147 E. Butler Avenue, Memphis, TN 38103

-No weekend in Memphis could be complete without some of the renowned dry rub barbecue.
+NO weekend in Memphis could be complete without some of the renowned dry rub barbecue.
 Central BBQ was some of the best I ate in Memphis!

 1866 Memphis Massacre Historic Marker - Memphis Bonus Attraction